 (for future 'G' meetings)

 (for future 'A' meetings)

 (for A&G Monthly Ordinary meetings)

-10. Following the A&G (Ordinary) Meeting a drinks reception is held in the library of the RAS to which all are invited.
-In addition overseas-based speakers (see below), and up to 2 organizers, are welcome to attend the RAS Dining Club which meets immediately after the reception (please contact Club Treasurer Margaret Penston firstname.lastname@example.org)
+10. Overseas-based speakers (see below), and up to 2 organisers, are welcome to attend the RAS Dining Club which meets immediately after the reception (please contact Club Treasurer Margaret Penston email@example.com)

 A. Travel Expenses